Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 * gallery

+So, this would compose the navbar, which would make up the header.

+### *Header*

+The skeleton of the header is described above.

+Each of the websites five pages would contain the same header - for consistency reasons - apart from the "merch" page, which would not in fact exist (within the confines of my project) - in the sense that it is not made by me - I rather just link to the band's existing merchandise website.

+### *Footer*

+Footer consist of links to the band's social media sites, where the links as represented as Font Awesome's corresponding icons.

+Social media sites represented are:

+* Facebook
+* Instagram
+* YouTube
+* Twitter

+The links all lead to actual accounts the band has on these platforms.

+Although the conceptual contents of the footer don't differ for any of the pages, the footer doesn't look the same for all of the pages, for reasons that will be spoken about when speaking about each of those pages further down.

+### *News*

+### *About*

+### *index.html / Punčke*

+### *Merch*

+### *Gallery*

+The "Gallery" section consisit of band photos style into a so-called *masonry* style look.

+The photos were chosen by of what I could find on the internet.

+I chose photos that seemed appealing to me for various reasons, and I think I managed to obtain a good balance between different photo sizes, live performances, press realease photos and more spontaneous, more private looking photos, black and white and color photos, photos from various stages of the band (encompassing different lineups), etc.

 <sup>1</sup> As it might become evident at this point, the design process was desktop first, and the backtracking to mobile.
 Which would also imply I possible didn't use Bootstrap - which I didn't.
 More on the reasoning - or the impulses - behind that decision later.

 <sup>2</sup> Navbar i.e. the pages links it containes are stylized horizontally, as will be shown later.